Email: Beth Richie

 Email: Francesca Gaiba

 Dr. Gaiba earned her undergraduate degree in 1996 at University of Bologna, Italy.
 In 1997 she received the A. Schiavi Foundation Award for her research on interpretation at the Nuremberg Trial and her book, The Origins of Simultaneous Interpretation: The Nuremberg Trial was published a year later by the University of Ottawa Press.
 The book was translated into Japanese and published in Japan by Misuku Shobo Ltd. in 2013.
-From 2007 to 2009, Dr. Gaiba was the Associate Director of UIC’s Office of Social Science Research, where she was responsible for overall grant administration: performing grant funding searches for faculty, preparing budgets and budget narratives for grant applications, and assisting faculty in applying for external grants.
 In 2007, she received her PhD in Anthropology from Syracuse University with a dissertation that examined boundary control and maintenance within friendships between straight women and gay men.

 Currently, she serves on the UIC Chancellor's Committee on the Status of Lesbian, Gay, Bisexual, and Transgender People and Allies, and the UIC Gender and Sexuality Center Advisory Board.
-She is also the founder of Cakes for Justice, an organization that provides free desserts for the fundraisers of local social justice organizations.
+A certified pastry chef, she is also the founder of Cakes for Justice, an organization that provides free desserts for the fundraisers of local social justice organizations.
 She is a Certified Pre-Award Research Administrator (CPRA).
-Together with Michelle Boyd she runs the UIC WriteOut!
+Together with Michelle Boyd she created and runs the UIC WriteOut!
 Writing Retreat for graduate students studying race and ethnicity.
+Francesca has been working at UIC since 2000 and has been Associate Director for Research in the UIC Institute for Research on Race and Public Policy since 2010.

 Email: Iván Arenas